Bhaktha Sabari: Production

 The film was produced by P. R. Naidu and the production company was Sugibava Productions.
 Ch.
 Narayanamoorthi directed the film while K. V. S. Reddy was in charge of the cinematography.
 The film was produced in Telugu-language with the same title but with a different cast.

 Soundtrack

 The music was composed by Pendyala Nageswara Rao.
 Surabhi, Nallathamby and Adhimoolam wrote the lyrics.
-Playback singers are: P. B. Srinivas, Sirkazhi Govindarajan, Radha Jayalakshmi, P. Susheela and K. Jamuna Rani.